Picovoice/porcupine/README.md

 project and then run the application.
 Note that you need an android phone with developer options enabled connected to your machine in order to run the application.

+### iOS Demo Application

+Using [Xcode](https://developer.apple.com/xcode/) open [demo/ios](/demo/ios) and run the application.
+Note that you need an iOS device connected to your machine and a valid Apple developer account.

 ## Creating Keyword Files

 Porcupine enables developers to build models for any wake word.
 This is done using Porcupine's optimizer utility.